Houston Divorce Mediation Attorneys

 What Are the Benefits of Using ADR for Divorce?

-Using a form of alternative dispute resolution like mediation or collaborative law to resolve your divorce can have the following benefits:
+Using a form of alternative dispute resolution like mediation or collaborative law

-- It Costs Less – The average divorce in the U.S. costs around $15,000.
+U.S. costs around $15,000.
 Lawyers often charge significantly less for ADR services, and other factors we'll mention in a moment also serve to reduce the cost.

-- It's Faster – When couples focus on negotiation through ADR, they can often resolve their divorce much more quickly than if they litigated it in the courtroom.
+– When couples focus on negotiation through ADR, they can often resolve their divorce much more quickly than if they litigated it in the courtroom.

-- It's More Amicable – Methods of ADR focus on helping parties negotiate and collaborate with each other to end their marriage, which frequently results in an amicable resolution that both parties are happy with.
+– Methods of ADR focus on helping parties negotiate and collaborate with each other to end their marriage, which frequently results in an amicable resolution that both parties are happy with.

-- It's More Private – Because ADR happens outside of the courtroom, it doesn't occur on public record - which can be particularly useful during high-profile divorces.
+– Because ADR happens outside of the courtroom, it doesn't occur on public record - which can be particularly useful during high-profile divorces.

-- You Have More Control – If you use ADR to dissolve your marriage, you have more direct control over the outcome than if you rely on a court to decide matters on your behalf.
+– If you use ADR to dissolve your marriage, you have more direct control over the outcome than if you rely on a court to decide matters on your behalf.

-- It's Less Stressful – Generally, ADR leads to more peaceful, mutually beneficial outcomes than litigating a divorce.
+– Generally, ADR leads to more peaceful, mutually beneficial outcomes than litigating a divorce.

-Mediation is perhaps the most popular form of ADR, and many courts require spouses to engage in mediation before allowing them to litigate their divorce in court.
+Family mediation is perhaps the most popular form of ADR, and many courts require spouses to engage in mediation before allowing them to litigate their divorce in court.

-In divorce mediation, the parties, together with their attorneys, hire and work with a mediator who helps the parties reach an agreement to resolve some, or even all of the contested issues.
-The parties’ lawyers then take that agreement to use to craft a final decree of divorce that a court can sign to dissolve the marriage.
+In divorce mediation, the parties, together with their attorneys, hire and work with a mediator who helps the parties reach an agreement to resolve some, or even all, of the contested issues.
+The parties’ lawyers then take that agreement to use it to craft a final decree of divorce that a court can sign to dissolve the marriage.

 Mediators cannot provide legal advice to clients, but must act as a neutral facilitator.
 The parties rely on our lawyers to negotiate on their behalf and for legal counsel during the mediation process.